Chicago Sister Cities International (CSCI)

 Great Books is partnering with the American Writers Museum to provide educational materials in support of exhibitions staged there.
 The new national museum is dedicated to great American writers and their work.
 We plan to keep you updated on developments.

 Great Books Summer Program

 The Great Books Summer Program (GBSP) is an exceptional summer learning experience for bright middle and high school students.
 Since 2002, this program has been bringing engaged learners from across the country and around the world together with faculty from world-class universities to experience the Great Books Foundation’s inquiry-based approach to learning.
-In summer 2019 we will be on the campuses of Amherst College, Northwestern University, Stanford University, Trinity College in Dublin, Oxford University, The Stanford Center at Peking University in Beijing, and for the first time sailing on a tall ship off the coast of Maine.
+In summer 2019, we will be on the campuses of Amherst College, Northwestern University, Stanford University, Trinity College Dublin, the University of Oxford, the Stanford Center at Peking University, and for the first time, sailing on a tall ship off the coast of Maine.
 The mission of the Great Books Summer Program is to create a lively, warm, and welcoming community of outstanding young people who love literature and ideas.
 This program makes the great books come alive by asking careful questions and encouraging open and stimulating discussion.